user234683/cmd-split/README.md

 ## Usage
 Just download the zip and run `cmd-split.exe`.
 If you have python installed you can issue `python repl.py` to use python interactively.

+## License
+Licensed under the GNU GPLv3.
+See LICENSE for license text.